dr-dobermann/srvbus/ms/README.md

 if logger isn't presented then error would be returned.
 If id or name weren't given, they will be created automatically.

+If the message server was created with non-empty Event Server reference, then events sends to the  `/mserver/id-of-the-message-server` topic where "id-of-the-message-server" is a message server id.
+When server created, runned or stopped events `MSERVER_CREATED_EVT`, `MSERVER_STARTED_EVT` and `MSERVER_STOPPED_EVT` were emitted.

 Once the server is created it should be run with `Run` method with appropriate context.
 Run checks if the server is already runned.
 If so it's just returns back.

 In case the Server is stopped early, all the queues created in the previous session will be deleted before new run.